Guru-Asrith-N/practice/cryptography.md

                  ^
 SyntaxError: invalid decimal literal
 ```
-tried changing the syntax but the smae error continued
+tried changing the syntax but the same error continued
 so went back to reading python syntax to see if i made any mistakes